 Edgeryders started out as a project by the Council of Europe and the European Commission.
 Upon termination, the community spun it off and built itself a new home on the web.
 A social enterprise, Edgeryders LBG, has been created to maintain and support the community's infrastructure.

 We acknowledge the role of the Council of Europe's Social Cohesion Research and Early Warning division in creating the original project, and are grateful to its management and staff for the positive role they played in bringing us together.
-However, this new Edgeryders webhome is built and funded its community, and has no formal relationship with the Council of Europe.
+However, this new Edgeryders webhome is built and funded by its community, and has no formal relationship with the Council of Europe.